lin-xi/kidi/README.md

 # kidi
 ![kidi](kidi.png)

-kidi is a koa based node.js framework with powerful dependency injection and Express like API style，and the powerful UI scaffolds is what you need！
+kidi is a koa based node.js framework with powerful dependency injection and Express like API style，and a powerful UI scaffolds！

 `koa`  `di` `model`  `service`